Digital Innovation

 Collaboration for Innovation

-Hackerthorn The Port at Cern
+The Port at Cern Hackathon

-Hackerthorn The Port at Cern
+The Port at Cern Hackathon

-Insecurity Insight presented our ideas and challenges at Hackathon and were thrilled that the idea for The Smart Panel and News Feeder won the first price both from CERN and Mozilla in 2015.
+Insecurity Insight presented our ideas and challenges at a Hackathon and were thrilled that the idea for The Smart Panel and News Feeder won the first price both from CERN and Mozilla in 2015.

 GluoNNet